Monument Terminology

 Serpentine

-Any surface or molding cut to resemble the S-like motion of a serpent.
+A surface or molding shaped to mimic the flowing, S-shaped curves of a serpent.

 Setting compound